Eddie Marsan: Career

-Marsan's first television appearance was in 1992, as a "yob", in the London Weekend Television series The Piglet Files.
+Marsan's first television appearance was in 1992 as a "yob" in the London Weekend Television series The Piglet Files.
 One of his more significant early television appearances was in the popular mid-1990s BBC sitcom Game On as an escaped convict who was an old flame of Mandy's.
 Marsan went on to have roles in Casualty, The Bill, Grass, Kavanagh QC, Grange Hill, Silent Witness, Ultimate Force, Southcliffe, and more.
 He also voiced the Manticore in the Merlin episode "Love in the Time of Dragons".

+In 2011, he starred alongside Olivia Colman and Peter Mullan, all three actors relatively unknown at that time, in the British drama film Tyrannosaur.

-In 2012, He portrayed Terry Donovan, brother to the lead character in 7 series and 82 episodes of Showtime's drama series Ray Donovan.
+In 2013, he began portraying Terry Donovan, brother to the lead character in 7 series and 82 episodes of Showtime's drama series Ray Donovan.
 The same year he played Ludwig Guttmann in the television film The Best of Men.
 In May 2015, Marsan appeared as the practical magician Gilbert Norrell in the BBC period drama Jonathan Strange & Mr Norrell.

-Marsan has appeared in numerous and varied film roles, as the main villain in the 2008 superhero film Hancock alongside Will Smith and as Inspector Lestrade in Guy Ritchie's Sherlock Holmes.
+Marsan's film roles include the main villain in the 2008 superhero film Hancock alongside Will Smith and as Inspector Lestrade in Guy Ritchie's Sherlock Holmes.
 His other films include Sixty Six, Gangs of New York, 21 Grams, The Illusionist, V for Vendetta, Gangster No. 1, Miami Vice, Mission: Impossible III, I Want Candy, Vera Drake, Happy-Go-Lucky, Filth, Tyrannosaur and Heartless.

-In 2021 Marsan appeared as anti-Fascist activist Soly Malinovsky in the television adaptation of the novel Ridley Road.
-In 2022 Marsan played the real-life role of John Darwin, in The Thief, His Wife and the Canoe.
+In 2021, Marsan appeared as anti-Fascist activist Soly Malinovsky in the television adaptation of the novel Ridley Road.
+In 2022, he played the real-life role of John Darwin in ITV's drama series The Thief, His Wife and the Canoe.

-In January 2023, it was announced that Marsan was added to the cast of the Amy Winehouse biopic Back to Black and would be playing Winehouse's father Mitch Winehouse.
+Marsan appeared as Mitch Winehouse, father of Amy Winehouse, in the biopic Back to Black, which was released in 2024.

 Personal life

 Marsan married make-up artist Janine Schneider in 2002.
 They have four children.
 Marsan is a humanist and was appointed a patron of Humanists UK in 2015.
+He was critical of the lack of representation of working-class people in the arts in 2015 on BBC Radio 5 Live in which he stated too much drama is written from "the white, privileged, middle class perspective".
+In 2024 he was interviewed on HARDtalk with an episode entitled "Do the arts neglect working-class people?".

+Marsan was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for service to drama.